SMSpp-Project/tools/ucblock_solver/lagrangian_timing/README.md

 See the headers of `run-lagrangian-timing` and `run-ld-vs-tpc` for every knob and the reproducible recipe, including running the binaries from a copy outside a synced folder.

+**Measuring on a shared machine.** `run-timing-guarded` wraps one set: it waits for the load to fall below `QUIET`, measures, and promotes the result only if the machine is still quiet at the end, since the single-core DPs survive a crowd while the MILP does not.
+It also defends the three ways a set worth a day of machine has been lost: the configuration is **copied** into the dump directory rather than linked, so that a `git pull` cannot change what a running campaign is measuring; a result carrying no `MILP` row while the MILP was asked for is refused rather than promoted, that being what an unreadable `BlockConfig` produces, the harness saying so once on its error stream and going on to time the three DPs; and a result discarded for load is kept as `<out>.SUSPECT-try<n>.csv` instead of deleted.
+Its counterpart is that a measurement is comparable only with others taken by the same binary and the same configuration files: the format of the latter has changed at least once under a campaign in flight.

 **Build pitfalls.** Three traps when building the study binaries from scratch: